Kasper-Raupach-Haurum/M6-Data-Engineering-and-MLOps/README.md

 Once the database was set up and the embeddings were generated, we implemented a search function that calculates cosine similarities between a user's query and the document embeddings.
 This function returns the most similar documents based on the user's input.
 To present the search results, we created a display function that shows the results in a readable format.

 Finally, we installed Gradio and set up a Gradio interface for user interaction with the semantic search application.
-This interface allows users to search for similar documents within the 20 newsgroups dataset and can be deployed on Hugging Face Spaces.
+This interface allows users to search for similar documents within the 20 newsgroups dataset.

 Throughout this assignment, we have successfully built a proof-of-concept application capable of performing semantic search and retrieving relevant documents based on user input.
 This project showcases our ability to work with various data engineering tools and techniques, thus showcasing a proof-of-concept application follows the logic of our course at AAU.